MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/difference-between-wallet-types.md

 * Typically, these come in 12-word or 24-word strings.
 * They can derive multiple addresses, meaning your phrase actually is able to create multiple accounts, addresses, and private keys.
-* [MyCrypto](https://download.mycrypto.com), Ledger, TREZOR, MetaMask, and Jaxx create these for you.
+* [MyCrypto](https://download.mycrypto.com), Ledger, Trezor, MetaMask, and Jaxx create these for you.
 * Mnemonic phrases are insecure.
 If you unlock your account on a phishing site with a mnemonic phrase, the phishers will get full access to your wallet.
 Use one of the options above, or the [MyCrypto Desktop App](https://download.mycrypto.com/).

 ![Create new wallet](../../assets/general-knowledge/ethereum-blockchain/differences-between-wallet-types/create-new-wallet.png)